 These snakes have, in the past, not been identified as a dangerous snake.
 Many people have them as pets, and free-handle them with bare hands.
 Sometimes these snakes bite, but once they are handled a bit they usually calm down and rarely bite.
 There have been some cases in the literature where bites have resulted in hospitalization, and there has been a push to identify these snakes as what they are – venomous, and dangerous.

 Colubrids, rear-fanged snakes, are nearly all venomous.
-Venom is modified saliva that helps the snake kill and break down the body of their chosen food.
+Venom is a modified saliva that helps the snake kill and breakdown the body of their chosen food.

 I was excited to have a response from the father of this boy that spent 2 weeks in a Thailand hospital after suffering 2 bites from this snake.